-Brene Brown has stated, “The opposite of scarcity is not abundance, it’s ENOUGH” and we have said many times at SandCastles, that getting out of bed in the morning and brushing your teeth while grieving is ENOUGH.
-But we are constantly looking out of our own “personalized colored” glasses, telling ourselves, “Well that’s not ENOUGH”.
-Everyone’s path to ENOUGH is just as unique as their grief.
-If we can stop looking at what’s going on in the house next to us we can trust that what’s going on in our home is ENOUGH.
+In reality, everyone’s path to ENOUGH is just as unique as their grief.
+If we can stop looking at what’s going on in other people’s lives and focus on what’s happening in our own homes, it will be ENOUGH.
 You know your family best, trust what’s ENOUGH for them.
-A colleague and friend of mine has a favorite mantra, “everything always has a way of working out, you just don’t know how or when”.
-I would add, “If it hasn’t worked out it’s not the end”.
-Part of the problem we struggle with is control; we want to control how it works out, because what if how it ends isn’t “ENOUGH”?
+A colleague of mine has a mantra, “Everything always has a way of working out.
+You just don’t know how or when.”
+I would add, “If it hasn’t worked out, it’s not the end”.
+Part of the problem is feeling like we’ve lost control.
+We all want to control how things work out because what if how things resolve simply isn’t “ENOUGH”?

 Michele S. Kreft, LMSW